Planning Turkey Holidays Right: 10 Common Mistakes to Avoid Doing

 However, limiting your visit to just these two places means missing out on the diverse, rich tapestry of experiences that the country has to offer.

-Turkey is a cultural crossroads, where East meets West (literally), and this diversity is reflected in its cities and regions.
+Turkey is a cultural crossroads, where East meets West (literally), and this diversity is reflected in its beautiful cities and regions.
 Each part of the country has its unique history, traditions, and cuisine.

 By sticking only to Istanbul and Cappadocia, you miss the opportunity to explore the coastal charms of places like Bodrum, the ancient history of Ephesus, interesting towns like Dalyan, or the tranquility of the Mediterranean city of Antalya.